SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-24-trump-polit-targets.md

   - He reports and $F$ statistic for the overall goodness of fit, but fails to report the associated $p$-value.

-    No problem, we can hook him up here:
+    No problem, we can hook him up right here:
 	```R
 	$ pf(14.198, 3, 114, lower.tail = FALSE)
 	[1] 6.333041e-08